social-link-analytics-group-bsc/biohackathon-project-35/ega/README.md

 ## Results

 ### Summary of known and unknown gender
-Despites the fact that since 2018, EGA made the inclusion of sex in the data mandatory, some studies are still using old dataset.
-This explain the presence of some studies having an unknown gender and a non specified gender.
+Despites the fact that since 2018, EGA made the inclusion of sex in the data mandatory, some studies are still using old samples.
+This explains the presence of some studies having an unknown gender and a non specified gender.
 We excluded the studies that have a non specified gender, but we computed the count of studies with unknown sex.

 Studies that only used data with sex marked: **276**.